cal-cs184-student/hw-webpages-sp24-RuhaoT/docs/Homework1/Task2.md

 # Task 2: Antialiasing by Supersampling

 ## Method
 In task 2, antialiasing is implemented by supersampling and downsampling.
-Main steps involves:
+The main steps involves:

 - **Creating and maintaining sample buffer**: To store the supersampling result, a sample buffer corresponding to the sample rate is created and managed throughout the render pipeline.
 When sample rate updates, the sample buffer should be updated accordingly.

 - **Supersampling with sample buffer**: Sampling the triangle implements the sample buffer with the same method as in task 1 except the vertice position of triangle should be transformed to the sample buffer coordinate.
 However, lines and points should not be antialiased.
-They need to be zoomed by the sample rate before populating the sample buffer.
+They need to be zoomed in by the sample rate before populating the sample buffer.

 - **Downsampling and populating frame buffer**: Downsampling the sample buffer to the frame buffer by mixing the color of the samples corresponding to the same pixel.

 ## Implementation
 ### Creating and maintaining sample buffer
 When the sample rate is updated, sample buffer should be resized.
-As `RasterizerImp::set_sample_rate` updates sample rate, buffer is resized when the function is called:
+As `RasterizerImp::set_sample_rate` updates sample rate, the buffer is resized when the function is called:

 ```cpp
   void RasterizerImp::set_sample_rate(unsigned int rate)